orkes-io/docs/docs/faq.md

 ### How do I configure a notification when my workflow completes or fails?

-Refer this [documentation](../configuration/workflowdef/#workflow-notifications) to extend conductor to send out events/notifications upon workflow completion/failure.
+Refer to this [documentation](configuration/workflowdef/#workflow-notifications) to extend conductor to send out events/notifications upon workflow completion/failure.

 ### I want my worker to stop polling and executing tasks when the process is being terminated.
 (Java client)